Reshma Shinde

 Reshma Shinde is an Indian Marathi actress.
 She is known for her lead role in Rang Majha Vegla as Deepa.

 Career

 In 2009, she participated in Maharashtracha Superstar as a contestant.
 After that she received an offer from the television show Bandh Reshmache on Star Pravah.
 In 2014, she got a role in Lagori - Maitri Returns as Purva.
 In 2015, she played a negative role in Nanda Saukhya Bhare.
 In 2016, she had a role in Chahool, a horror television show as Shambhavi.
 She also played supporting roles in Marathi films.
 In 2019, she appeared in Rang Majha Vegla as Deepa.
-Since 2024, she is playing the role of Janaki Randive in Gharoghari Matichya Chuli.
+Since 2024, she is playing the role of Janaki Randive in Gharo Ghari Matichya Chuli.